-For more images from this photo series, visit this link.
-At the bottom there are three sets of images from the series.
 Sorry because of copyright I can’t post big pictures of these images.
-Here’s another link.
+Here is a link to see a closer view of the pictures.
 The pictures are along the left side.

 Kazakhstan was the last of the republics to declare independence from the former Soviet Union.
 This series of photographs called Family Album/Mutations explores the history of Kazakhstan and how it has changed since the dissolution of the Soviet Union in 1991.